- About DC Prep

 • Just For Kids: A Comic Exploring The New Coronavirus (Source: NPR)

-An Open Book Foundation is working to compile online learning resources, performances, videos, and activities for students: Educator Resource List - March 2020
+An Open Book Foundation is compiling online learning resources, performances, videos, and activities for students: Educator Resource List - March 2020

 Distance Learning Resources from DC Public Library and The Library at Home